-3) Spend some time observing the example strategies provided with the program.
-They have been longly tested in all the scenarios.
-Maybe the strategy you wish to implement is similar to an example, and you can easily start from a clone of it.
+3) Take some time to study the example strategies included with the program, as they have been thoroughly tested in various scenarios.
+You may find that the strategy you want to implement is similar to one of the examples, in which case you can use it as a starting point.